 TANAC, as a sponsor, has the project to support Certification, by the biomass producer, for small acacia producers, which is under development.
-In 2020, five (5) suppliers and (six) 6 FMUs were FSC® certified.
-The goal is to have an increase in new producers and FMUs from 2021 onwards.
+In 2020, five (5) suppliers and (six) 6 FMUs were FSC[®] certified.
+Currently, the group has 6 suppliers and 9 FMUs in its scope.